anwayaaras/Uber_Coding_Challenge/README.md

 #Uber Coding challenge
-I chose to implement the food trucks service that tells the user what types of food trucks might be found near a specific location on a map.
-As a fresh graduate out of UCSD, all my industry experience comes from solely from my internships.
+I chose to implement the back-end track for food trucks service that tells the user what types of food trucks might be found near a specific location on a map.
+As a fresh graduate out of UCSD, all my industry experience comes solely from my internships.
 Additionally, this is my finals week and I have two finals tomorrow.
 Hence, I couldn’t devote a lot of time to this coding challenge.
 Please do take these two things into consideration while evaluating my code.

 So here’s all you need to know about this service!